Last updated on November 7, 2025

 Professor Onyx | Illustration by Kieran Yanner.jpg

-What are Black Planeswalkers?
+What are Black Planeswalkers in MTG?

 Lolth, Spider Queen - Illustration by Tyler Jacobson